MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 NavigationView has a built-in back button; but, as with forward navigation, it doesn't perform backwards navigation automatically.
 When the user taps the back button, the [BackRequested](/uwp/api/windows.ui.xaml.controls.navigationview.BackRequested) event is raised.
 You handle this event to perform backwards navigation.
 For more info and code examples, see [Navigation history and backwards navigation](../basics/navigation-history-and-backwards-navigation.md).

-In Minimal or Compact mode, the navigation view Pane is open as a flyout.
+In Minimal or Compact mode, the NavigationView Pane is open as a flyout.
 In this case, clicking the back button will close the Pane and raise the **PaneClosing** event instead.

 You can hide or disable the back button by setting these properties: